 Oregon is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2013-14 Oregon’s students and families saved $13 million.
+In 2015-16 Oregon’s students and families saved $13.5 million.
 Oregon saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Oregon benefits from WUE in another way: by receiving students from out of state.
 Oregon’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Oregon after graduating.
-In 2013-14 Oregon received 2,409 students through WUE.
+In 2015-16 Oregon received 2,733 students through WUE.

-WICHE’s Added Value
+WICHE’s Added Value.

 Oregon gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Policy & Workforce Development.
 Oregon has participated in projects supporting better-informed decision making at the state level.
-WICHE initiatives have been sponsored by the Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
+WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio between grants, loans, and scholarships, as well as between merit- and need-based aid.